We’ve all tossed out leftover vegetable scraps, thinking they’re done for, but did you know many common foods can regrow from scraps?

 To regrow cilantro, take a few fresh stems and place them in water.
 Next, place the container where it can get some sunlight.

 Add water as the days go by.
-In a few days, you’ll notice roots appearing.
+In a few days, you will notice roots appearing.

 Growing Celery from Scraps

-Growing celery from scraps is an easy way to get free celery without having to buy an entire bunch from the store.
+Growing celery from scraps is an easy way to get free without buying an entire bunch from the store.
 All you need is the base of the celery stalk with the roots still attached.

-We like to save the base of the celery after chopping the rest of the stalks.
-Make sure at least an inch or two of the stalk remains below the roots.
+We like to save the celery base after chopping the rest of the stalks.
+Ensure that at least an inch or two of the stalk remains below the roots.

-Next, place the base in a shallow dish with about an inch of water in the bottom.
-Also, change the water every few days to keep it fresh.
+Next, place the base in a shallow dish with about an inch of water.
+Change the water every few days to keep it fresh.

-Within a week or so, you’ll start to see new leaves sprouting from the center.
+New leaves will sprout from the center within a week or so.
 After another week, you can plant the celery base in the soil.

 Re-growing Mint